What is a NIAS-Lorentz Theme Group?

 How to apply

-Researchers with at least 5 years of postdoctoral research experience can initiate and coordinate a NIAS-Lorentz Theme Group.
-The coordinator is affiliated with a Dutch research institution although researchers from abroad may also coordinate the NLTG provided they apply together with a researcher who is based in the Netherlands (co-coordinator).
+A NIAS-Lorentz Theme Group is initiated by the coordinator.
+The coordinator has at least 3 years of postdoctoral research experience and is affiliated with a university or research institution.
+Researchers from abroad may also coordinate the NLTG provided they apply together with a researcher who is based in the Netherlands (co-coordinator).

 - NLTG Pre-Proposal